 The asset or liability's fair value measurement level within the fair value hierarchy is based on the lowest level of any input that is significant to the fair value measurement.
-Valuation techniques used need to maximize the use of observable inputs and minimize the use of unobservable inputs.
+Valuation techniques used should maximize the use of observable inputs and minimize the use of unobservable inputs.

-Recent accounting pronouncements - In May 2014, the FASB issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which requires an entity to recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-The entity should apply the following steps:
+Recent accounting pronouncements - In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, Revenue from Contracts with Customers (Topic 606), that will supersede most current revenue recognition guidance, including industry-specific guidance.
+The core principle of the new guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
+The standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
+Other major provisions include the capitalization and amortization of certain contract costs, ensuring the time value of money is considered in the transaction price, and allowing estimates of variable consideration to be recognized before contingencies are resolved in certain circumstances.
+Additionally, the guidance requires disclosures related to the nature, amount, timing, and uncertainty of revenue that is recognized.